disdi/nlnet-proposal/docs/2024-proposal/roadmap.md

 - **Estimated Duration:** 4 months
 - **Costs:** 10,000 Euros
-- **Tasks:** Next step is to get chip fabricated and delivered by companies like Efabless.
+- **Tasks:** Next step is to get chip fabrication and packaging of our design in ASIC chip by companies like [Efabless](https://efabless.com/).

 ## Milestone 5 — Board Development

 - **Estimated Duration:** 4 months
 - **Costs:** 5,000 Euros
-- **Tasks:** Final step is to get board developed with newly fabricated chip with CAN interface.
+- **Tasks:** Final step is to get carrier board developed with newly fabricated chip with CAN design and access all the chip signals.
+.
 ...